Sacramento Pest Control & Ticks

 Tick control services are vital because ticks feed on the blood of their host and can transmit diseases such as Lyme disease, Rocky Mountain Spotted Fever, and other tick-borne diseases.
 Without proper tick prevention, these pests can spread diseases that may cause fever, joint pain, and more serious conditions that require medical treatments.

 So why take any chances with your health, in addition to that of your children and pets?
 Our aggressive and thorough residential pest control program will eradicate ticks from your home and property.
+Contact our team of Sacramento pest control experts today and inquire about our tick extermination and control services.

 Why Choose Earthwise Pest Management for Tick Control?